Bylaws

 SECTION 11.11

-The Tellers shall report to the President the results of the vote by mail and electronic ballot as soon as the results are tallied, and the results of the vote shall be announced to the membership as soon as practicable in a manner determined by the Board of Directors.
+The Tellers shall report to the President the results of the vote by electronic ballot as soon as the results are tallied, and the results of the vote shall be announced to the membership as soon as practicable in a manner determined by the Board of Directors.

 SECTION 11.12

-Notwithstanding the provisions of the preceding paragraph, if any amendment or revision of the Articles of Incorporation of AAPOS or these Bylaws, or both, is required to enable AAPOS to maintain its status as a nonprofit corporation under applicable California law, as that law exists from time to time, or its status as an organization described in Section 501(c)(3) of the Internal Revenue Code of 1986, as now enacted or as hereafter amended, the Board of Directors shall have the power and authority to amend the Articles of Incorporation or these Bylaws, or both, as the case may be, by adopting the amendments or revision by the affirmative vote of two-thirds (2/3rds) of the Directors present and voting at a meeting; provided, that no amendment or revision shall substantially change the purposes of AAPOS or the rights, privileges, duties, and responsibilities of its members and the Board of Directors unless the amendment or revision is noticed, approved, and adopted in accordance with the provisions of Article XI.
+Notwithstanding the provisions of the preceding paragraph, if any amendment or revision of the Articles of Incorporation of AAPOS or these Bylaws, or both, is required to enable AAPOS to maintain its status as a nonprofit corporation under applicable Minnesota law, as that law exists from time to time, or its status as an organization described in Section 501(c)(3) of the Internal Revenue Code of 1986, as now enacted or as hereafter amended, the Board of Directors shall have the power and authority to amend the Articles of Incorporation or these Bylaws, or both, as the case may be, by adopting the amendments or revision by the affirmative vote of two-thirds (2/3rds) of the Directors present and voting at a meeting; provided, that no amendment or revision shall substantially change the purposes of AAPOS or the rights, privileges, duties, and responsibilities of its members and the Board of Directors unless the amendment or revision is noticed, approved, and adopted in accordance with the provisions of Article XI.

 The Board of Directors shall have the power to engage an Executive Vice-President at such times as the Board, in its reasonable discretion, determines that an Executive Vice President is necessary for the optimal conduct of the Board’s responsibilities and of the activities of the Association.
 The Board of Directors may terminate the employment of the Executive Vice-President for cause or whenever the Board, within its discretion, determines that such services are no longer required.